Skip to main content

 Pitt Cyber launched Hacking4Humanity in 2019 to bring student innovation and energy to seemingly intractable problems.
 We wanted to expand the notion of a hackathon, recognizing that tech “solutions” in isolation of social context often lead nowhere or have unintended consequences.
 Hacking4Humanity encourages multidisciplinary collaboration, submissions including and beyond tech, and an emphasis on ethical considerations.

-Beginning in 2023, this collaboration has brough Pitt, Duquesne, CMU, and CCAC students together in a hybrid tech and policy hackathon.
+Beginning in 2023, this collaboration has brought Pitt, Duquesne, CMU, and CCAC students together in a hybrid tech and policy hackathon.
 Hacking4Humanity 2026 will challenge students with the topic of Confronting AI Injustice, Creating Ethical Futures.

 Hackathon